 The housing development within the proposed USA will contain a mix of single family and multi-family housing.
-There are 209 proposed single family house lots.
-There are 5.62 acres of proposed multifamily, providing approximately 225 units.
+Within the proposed USA boundary there are 189 proposed detached single family house lots, and 5.62 acres of proposed multifamily housing, providing approximately 225 units.